 You don’t have to be smiling through your whole conversation, or be plastered with a huge grin across your face - you want to smile enough that you come across as open and friendly, without coming across as fake.

-First impressions are made from the moment someone sees you so how you greet the person may be the only thing you say to them within the seven seconds that it takes for them to form an opinion about you.
+First impressions are made from the moment someone sees you at work, so how you greet the person may be the only thing you say to them within the seven seconds that it takes for them to form an opinion about you.
 Greet people in a way that is appropriate for the situation you are in.
 In most professional settings, you can’t go wrong with a confident, firm handshake.

 You want to find the right balance between cutting off the other person’s blood supply and a limp handshake.
 Ask friends you trust how your handshake feels to them and alter your grip accordingly.